 2. Sign Up for Loyalty Programs

 Airline and hotel loyalty programs are free to join.
 You’ll need to be a member in order to have an account you can transfer your flexible points into and to hold your point balances.

 Sign up for all U.S airlines, like American, United, Southwest, Jet Blue, Delta, etc. You also need to join the loyalty programs for important airline alliance members, like British Airways, Singapore, Air France, Virgin Atlantic, ANA, and Aeroplan, etc, to allow you to maximize all the possible ways to redeem your miles and points for free and nearly free travel.

 3. Apply for a Travel Rewards Credit Card

 Travel rewards credit cards offer lucrative welcome offers, which help you build your points balances quickly.

 All miles and points are not created equally, though.
 When you’re starting out, it’s better to apply for credit cards within travel rewards programs that earn flexible points and have airline and hotel transfer partners, like Chase’s Ultimate Rewards or American Express’ Membership Rewards.

 4. Meet the Minimum Spend

 Once you have been approved for a travel rewards credit card, you’ll need to meet the minimum spending requirement to earn the sign-up bonus.
-This might worry you at first, but once you realize how many ways there are to get this done with your everyday earning you’ll see how the money you already spend can work for you.
+This might worry you at first, but once you realize how many ways there are to get this done with your everyday spending, you’ll see how the money you already spend can work for you.

 It’s incredibly important to be organized and keep track of the date when the minimum spend requirement needs to be met, as well as any other important information about earning points with your new credit card.